Sling Surgery - Tension-Free Vaginal Tape (TVT) or TVT-Obturator

 Tape material used in TVT surgery

 A prolene-material tape is placed under the mid-urethra via a short incision over the vagina and exits through 2 small skin incisions over the suprapubic area.
 It is then adjusted to a point of minimal leak.
-The surgery takes 30 mins to do.
+The surgery takes 30 to 40 mins to do.
 It is important to perform a cystoscopy during tape insertion to check for any accidental puncture into the bladder.
 If tape entry into the bladder is not recognised, this can lead to recurrent bladder infection and stone formation.
+The cystoscopy also helps the surgeon judge the tape adjustment.

 TVT-Obturator or TOT (Trans-Obturator Tape)

-Regardless of method used, surgeon experience and judgment are still the most important factors for success in any sling surgery.
+Regardless of approach, surgeon training, experience and judgment are still the most important factors for success in any sling surgery.

 Complications include:

-• difficulty passing urine.
+- difficulty passing urine.
 This may be due to the tape being too tight.
-If this does not settle by 2 weeks, loosening of the tape may be needed
+If this does not settle by 2 weeks, the tape will need to be loosened via the vaginal incision

 Desired outcomes: